SurveyCTO-field-plug-ins/baseline-text/README.md

 ## Description

-A simple replacement for the default text field.
-Use this as a starting template when creating your own text field plug-in.
+A simple replacement for the default text field, plus a few improvements (see below).
+You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a text field.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/baseline-text/raw/master/baseline-text.fieldplugin.zip)